Rajpratik71/zfs_wiki/ZFS-on-Linux-Module-Parameters.md

 A side effect of this throttle can impact `zfs receive` workloads that contain a large number of frees and the [ignore_hole_birth](#ignore_hole_birth) optimization is disabled.
-The symptom is that the receive workload causes an increase in the frequency of txg commits when.
+The symptom is that the receive workload causes an increase in the frequency of txg commits.
+The frequency of txg commits is observable via the `otime` column of `/proc/spl/kstat/zfs/POOLNAME/txgs`.
 Since txg commits also flush data from volatile caches in HDDs to media, HDD performance can be negatively impacted.
-Also, since the frees do not consume much bandwith over the pipe, the pipe can appear to stall.
+Also, since the frees do not consume much bandwidth over the pipe, the pipe can appear to stall.
 Thus the overall progress of receives is slower than expected.

 A value of zero will disable this throttle.